Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Changed
 	1. Rewrite index generating rule in publish function to ensure no id duplicate -- finished
+	2. Rewrite the arrangement method by reverse order for more intuitive way -- finished
 ---
 	## 2023.08.28		version 0.2.1 -- Announce-build